fecampossantos/aion/README.md

-# Chrono - Time Tracking App
+# Aion - Time Tracking App

-**Chrono** is a React Native mobile application built with Expo that helps users track time spent on projects and tasks.
+**Aion** is a React Native mobile application built with Expo that helps users track time spent on projects and tasks.
 The app features project management, task creation, real-time timer functionality, and PDF report generation.

 ## 📱 Features